nesdoug/M1TE2/Readme.txt

 Tiles/Save Tiles in a Range - if you only want to save a portion of a tileset, or maybe 1 1/2 of a tileset.
 Also, can use like a copy/paste with the above.

+Maps/Load to Selected Y - first select a location in the tile map, then this will load a map starting at that row

+Maps/Load to Selected Y, Offset to Selected Tile - First select a tile map location, then select a tile in the set, then choose this to load a map at the specific map row, and it will also change the tile numbers in the map you are loading to start at the selected tile.
+Why?
+Let's say you are working on one project, which has a tileset and map saved, and you want to import those into another project, so you load the tileset below the current tileset, and now the corresponding map has the tile numbers wrong.
+This would adjust the tile numbers on the imported map, for the now relocated tiles.

 Import an image
 ---------------